 where $\Delta\vs \in \mathbb{R}^{n \times 1}$ represents the gradient update of $\vs_0$ obtained by adaptation to a downstream task.
 We dub Eq. \ref{eq:peqa} as Parameter-Efficient and Quantization-aware Adaptation (PEQA).
+PEQA is a memory-efficient fine-tuning method dedicated to quantized LLMs by solely updating quantization scales $\vs_0$.
 With $\overline{\mW}_0$ being frozen and shared for all downstream tasks, $\vs_0 + \Delta\vs$ are task-specific parameters in PEQA, which can be quickly and easily swapped when it is needed to switch to a different downstream task.
+Note that, PEQA can be seamlessly applied not only to weight-only quantized LLMs but also to weight-activation quantized ones.
 The overall procedure of PEQA is described in Figure \ref{fig:concept} in detail.